Baltic Sea Region Studies

 Baltic Sea Region Studies is an interdisciplinary programme coordinated by the Faculty of Humanities of the University of Turku.
 It offers:

-- also, non-degree studies for exchange students and Finnish degree students at the University of Turku.
+for exchange students and Finnish degree students at the University of Turku.

 Both tracks are interdisciplinary gathering the academic expertise from several faculties and international partner universities.